Educational Leadership Student Resources

 Writing Coach: Provides comprehensive writing analysis and intervention.

-Writing Support Coordinator: Provides information and practice in the more technical aspets of academic writing, including; grammer rules, word selection, etc.
+Writing Support Coordinator: Provides information and practice on the more technical aspets of academic writing, including: grammer rules, word selection, etc.

 APA and Dissertation Template Workshops: Learn more about APA style citation and formatting.
 Develop or refine your skills for this important academic requirement.

 These resources are for current students.
 Please visit the Ed.D.
-TITANium Community on your portal for dates and times and contact information to schedule an appointment.
+Canvas Community on your portal for dates and times and contact information or to schedule an appointment.

 All current students and new incoming students should apply for FASFA (Free Application for Federal Student Aid) even if you do not believe you will qualify.
 Many of our in-state, first time, Master's students whose EFC is low could receive aid to cover their full tuition.
 As for our Doctorate students our program provides approximately $180,000 in need-based grant aid to students each year.

 Our department has a dedicated financial aid specialist that knows our students needs and/or special circumstances.
 Please reach out to our office if you are having difficulty with your aid.
 Also please visit the College of Education Scholarship and Financial Aid page.